Polar Bears

 Polar Bear pictures (attacks) Polar Bear Attacks

-The most famous spirit bears was found at Alernerk near the present village of Igloolik in the Canadian Arctic.
-It is carven from ivory, 6 inches long, and it was made about 1,500 years a go.
-The bear's body is elongated.
-It seems to fly.
-It is incised with a stylized skeleton and in its neck is a tiny compartment with a sliding cover which once may have held red ocher.
+The most famous of the spirit bears was found at Alernerk near the present village of Igloolik in the Canadian Arctic.
+It is carved from ivory, 6 inches long, and it was made about 1,500 years a go.
+The bear's body is elongate and it seems to fly.
+It is engraved with a stylized skeleton and there is a tiny compartment in its neck, with a sliding cover which once may have held red ocher.
 It probably depicts the spirit helper of a shaman.
-Old men in the north still speak with respect of nanook, the great white bear.
-But the world magic, when men and bear belonged to one realm, has enden.
-Southern man, whose culture swept the north and swept away its ancient beliefs, had no reverence for bears.
-To him bear was a foe to satisfy the age-old craving of the mighty exotica.
-He caught the bear, baited it and often killed it with friendish cruelty, and he slaughtered it in hecatombs to amuse the plebs.
-During one famous day in 237 A.D. in the Colosseum, while 50,000 specators jeered and cheered, gladiators killed more than 1,000 bears, a spectacle sponsored by an immensely wealthy ROman who later became Emperor Gordian I.

 Polar Bear Facts